Dollar soars, boosted by worries over coronavirus impact

 “Having this FX swap line is going to be pretty important down the line.
 But from a confidence point of view, when that has been impacted it’s really hard to have normalized reaction functions,” said Mazen Issa, senior currency strategist at TD Securities in New York.

-The British pound fell 0.72% even as the Bank of England cut interest rates to 0.1% and ramped up its bond-buying programme.
+The British pound fell 0.72% even as the Bank of England cut interest rates to 0.1% and ramped up its bond-buying program.

 Reporting by Saqib Iqbal Ahmed; Additional reporting by Saikat Chatterjee in London; Editing by Bernadette Baum and Leslie Adler